 Revenue comprises rental income and first tranche sales of shared ownership properties.

 Revenue is shown net of value added tax.

-Rentals are recognised on a straight-line basis over the lease term.
+Rentals are recognised on a straight line basis over the lease term to match revenues with the periods in which they are earned, reflecting the lease agreements.
 Future changes in the level of lease receivable caused by inflation will be recognised as an adjustment to rental income.
 Property sales consist of one performance obligation - the transfer of property to the shared owner.
 The transaction price is fixed and specific in the sales contract.
 Revenue on first tranche sales is recognised at a point in time, when control of the property passes.
 Control is considered to pass on legal completion of the property sale.
-The structure of the Heylo Housing Registered Provider (HHRP) leases are such that HHRP is only required to pay onto the Head Landlord (i.e. the Company) the rental income (and other income) it receives under the underlying shared ownership leases.
+The structure of the Heylo Housing Registered Provider (HHRP) leases are such that HHRP is only required to pay onto the

-Notes to the Financial Statements For the Half Year Ended 31 March 2023
+Notes to the Financial Statements For the Half Year Ended 31 March 2025